TnExperts/live_video_streaming/Installation.md

 # Prerequisites
-Linux Server with Ubuntu 16.04 or 18.04 sudo rights to install and compile additional tools
+-Linux Server with Ubuntu 16.04 or 18.04
+-sudo rights to install and compile additional tools

 # Create needed folders on the Ubuntu server
-**Folder for video recordings:**
+**Folder for video recordings:** sudo mkdir /videorecordings/mbrdi
-Sudo mkdir /videorecordings/mbrdi

 ** Folder for php and html files: **
 Sudo mkdir /usr/local/nginx/html